November 2017 Surety Medicine Teleconference:

 below for additional information from the FDA.

-The US Food and Drug Administration (FDA) is alerting health care professionals and emergency responders that specific lots of DuoDote combined nerve agent antidote auto-injectors have been approved for shelf life extensions beyond labelled expiration dates, some up to 31 October 2019.
+The US Food and Drug Administration (FDA) is alerting health care professionals and emergency responders that specific lots of DuoDote combined nerve agent antidote auto-injectors have been approved for shelf life extensions beyond labeled expiration dates, some are now extended to 2022.
 Complete FDA information related to the auto-injector shelf life extension program can be found at: http://www.fda.gov/Drugs/DrugSafety/ucm376367.htm .

 extensions for the AtroPen (atropine), CANA (diazepam), morphine sulfate, and